The Sailing Stone X

 “Even better, Adrian!”

-Duran Duran’s “Save A Prayer” was playing on a suitcase record player the concierge of the hotel had sent up to them.
-Noses touching …they slow danced: Adrian with her arms draped over Beckett’s shoulders, and Beckett’s hands on her hips.
+Duran Duran’s “Save A Prayer” was playing from somewhere in the room, their noses touched and they slow danced: Adrian with her arms draped over Beckett’s shoulders, and Beckett’s hands on her hips.

 “Nothing will drive us away or apart,” said Adrian as she moved her lips upwards toward his – lightly touching, teasing.